List of foreign football players in Uzbekistan Pro League

-This is a list of foreign players who play in the Uzbekistan Super League, and Uzbekistan Pro League in the season 2020.
+This is a list of foreign players who play in the Uzbekistan Pro League in the season 2026.
 The following players have been born outside Uzbekistan and have not been capped for the Uzbek national team at any level.
-From season 2020 there is a limit on foreign players, 4+1, one from Asia, and three from the rest of the world.
+From season 2026 there is a limit on foreign players 5.

-In bold: players who have played at least one Super League game in the current season (2020), and are still at a club for which they have played.
-This does not include current players of a Super League club who have not played a Super League game in the current season.
+In bold: players who have played at least one Pro League game in the current season (2026), and are still at a club for which they have played.
+This does not include current players of a Pro League club who have not played a Pro League game in the current season.